marmelab/react-admin/.github/ISSUE_TEMPLATE/Bug_report.md

 ---

 <!-- Please do not submit support requests or "How to" questions here.
 For that,
-- go to Stack Overflow: https://stackoverflow.com/questions/tagged/react-admin) for community support,  or
+- go to Stack Overflow: https://stackoverflow.com/questions/tagged/react-admin),  or the react-admin discord server https://discord.gg/GeZF9sqh3N for community support or
 - use the Professional Support (https://marmelab.com/ra-enterprise/#support) if you're an Enterprise Edition subscriber. -->

 **What you were expecting:**